unboxed/unboxed.co/source/blog/2020-04-15-the-future-planning-system-for-local-authorities.html.markdown

 GLA gains a London-level view of planning permissions, starts and completions across London through the London Development Database (LDD), and MHCLG gains a national-level view of planning through a variety of initiatives.

 Presently, existing back-office systems often capture application data in PDFs, creating a barrier to use for other stakeholders.
-Other sectors, industries and organisations have an identified need for open planning data, but no easy method of accessing it.
+Other sectors, industries and organisations have an identified a need for open planning data, but there's currently no easy method of accessing it.

 Our team is taking an open data approach to ensure that the data from the BoPS system can be available and useful to inform the entire planning system.